IT21311536/Secure-Disposable-Chat-App/README.md

 # AnonChat 😎
-AnonChat is a secure chat app meant to have disposable conversations anonymously built using the Python-flask framework.
-This has secure features such as end-to-end encryption and once the chat-room session is disposed all the messages will be deleted.
+AnonChat is a secure chat app meant to have disposable conversations anonymously built using the `Python-flask framework`.
+This has secure features such as end-to-end encryption and once the chat-room session is disposed all the messages will be deleted and no message/session data is stored at the server end as there is no database connected to the application.
 This is not meant for default usage of a chat application but only to be used when privacy is a concern.

 ![WhatsApp Image 2024-05-19 at 04 45 01_43879863](https://github.com/IT21311536/Secure-Disposable-Chat-App/assets/99274141/c423b560-a4fc-49f3-b2a8-f3dad3f60186)